 - Background check: Degree-seeking and certificate students only.
 You are expected to order and pay for the background check at the time application is made.

 - Recommendation: One Recommendation is required for application.
-You are expected to ask your references to fill out a recommendation as part of the application process in the Application Portal or you can share the Recommendation Form link with them.
+You are expected to ask your reference to fill out a recommendation as part of the application process in the Application Portal or you can share the Recommendation Form link with them.

 - Essays: Complete the essays within the application system.